Ahmet Rıza: Second Constitutional Era

 After the declaration of the Constitution, Rıza returned to Istanbul on September 25, 1908, where he was welcomed with the "Father of Liberty" (ebü-l ahrar or hürriyetçilerin babası).
 He held an audience with the sultan on 16 October 1908, and traveled to Europe to meet with liberal pressure groups to support Turkey in the Bosnian crisis.
 Having nominally lead the CUP for so long, the organization as it now existed in the Ottoman Empire was very different.
 This created tension between the Old Unionists and those now running the party: Talât, Enver, Şakir, and Cavid.

 Ahmed Rıza was inducted into the CUP's Central Committee and after being elected to the Chamber of Deputies as an MP from Istanbul and he was unanimously elected as the President of the Chamber.
 He was criticized by conservatives for his values.
 Due to his alleged atheism he was top of the hit list of Islamist rioters during the 31 March Incident.
-On the first day of the events, Minister of Justice Mustafa Nazım Pasha was mistaken for the president and lynched.
+On the first day of the events, Minister of Justice Mustafa Nazım Pasha was mistaken for Rıza and lynched.
 Rıza resigned upon the request of the Grand Vizier in the atmosphere of rebellion and escaped from the parliament as rebels stormed the building while in session.
 He hid under German protection in a Baghdad Railway Company building in the city.
 Rıza returned to his job when the Action Army arrived in Ayastefanos to restore order.
 He was re-elected as the parliament's president in late 1910.
 That year he nominated the CUP as an organization deserving of the Nobel Peace Prize for its efforts in advocating for peace in the Ottoman Empire.